Inflectra/rapise-documentation/docs/Libraries/Navigator.md

+Summary: Navigator object.
+This is used to provide functions for manipulating the web browser when using the HTML libraries.

 # Navigator

 Navigator object.
 This is used to provide functions for manipulating the web browser when using the HTML libraries.